 What is colorectal cancer?

-What causes colorectal cancer?
+What causes it?

+The exact cause of colorectal cancer is not known.
+Most cases begin in polyps, which are small growths inside the colon or rectum.
 Colon polyps are very common.
-If they are found early, usually through routine screening tests, they can be removed before they turn into cancer.
+Some polyps can turn into cancer.
+But if they are found early, usually through routine screening tests, they can be removed before they do.

 What are the symptoms?

-How is colorectal cancer diagnosed?
+How is it diagnosed?

-How is it treated?
+How is colorectal cancer treated?

 Health Tools help you make wise health decisions or take action to improve your health.